Yoga Instructors

 My classes focus on a playful, creative, and mindful practice and always learning more about yoga on and off the mat.
 As a practicing mental health therapist, I incorporate parallel concepts of mental health into my teaching and believe that mindful movement is an extremely powerful tool for healing, change, and well-being.
 My hope for my students is to leave my classes feeling challenged, strong, empowered, and supported, both mentally and physically.

 In 2020 she completed her 200 RYT in Phoenix under Megan Cannon and Shaelyn Delgado.
+She then continued on to obtain her 300 RYT.
+Eva has her ERYT 500 through Yoga Alliance.
 Eva teaches hot and is passionate about creating an experience for students with thoughtful sequences and playful music.

 Eva has a bachelors degree in Kinesiology and Physical Education and is an Elementary PE teacher outside of the yoga studio.
 When she is not teaching Eva loves running on the river path, being outdoors, and spending time with her fiancé and their crazy husky and 3 cats.